 When you bestow something homemade upon a loved one, you generally receive misty-eyed, heartfelt thank-yous—just as you cherish the love and effort that goes into the homemade gifts you receive.
-(Teenagers preferring iPods, Guitar Hero, or a gift card to Sephora are the sulky exceptions.)
 This holiday, consider giving something homemade, or these other meaningful gifts, as you incorporate eco-friendly practices into your celebration:

 Food.
 Recipes not only provide helpful information, but often prompt happy memories of family gatherings around a table.
 This holiday season, gather popular family recipes, copy them, and insert them into decorated notebooks to be given to family members.
 Think about dividing them creatively (“Picnics at Grandma Hattie’s”; “Thanksgiving for Omnivores and Herbivores”; “A Celebration of Children”; “Caesar and Other Greats (Salads)”).
 A once-a-month batch of cookies is a terrific gift idea if you are an enthusiastic baker with friends or family in the vicinity.
 They live far away?
 No worries: just layer the dry ingredients for a baked item in a mason jar, attach the recipe, finish with a festive bow, pack, and send it to as far as you’d like—another simple and fun food-oriented gift.